oam-dev/grafana-registration/README.md

-# grafana-datasource-registration
+# Grafana Configuration
-Register a Datasource to Grafana
+- Register a Datasource to Grafana
+- Import one or more Dashboards to Grafana